JayBattle/SequenceAlignment/README.md

 	run the following command: ./SequenceAlignment.dll

 Runtime Instructions:
-	Follow the prompts manually typing in the proper responces The output of the program is stored to \SequenceAlignment\SequenceAlignment\bin\Debug unless otherwise specified
+	Follow the prompts manually typing in the proper responses The output of the program is stored to \SequenceAlignment\SequenceAlignment\bin\Debug unless otherwise specified